Governance and ethics

 • shareholder alignment through director share ownership requirements

 We have a robust framework of controls, policies and programs to support the Code and to prevent and detect all forms of corruption.
 These elements help us meet legal and regulatory requirements and protect our business, employees and Clients.
+We also have a separate process for dealing with charitable and philanthropic spending, which requires that all charitable donations are reported and go through our donation approval framework.

 We’re committed to complying with the letter and the spirit of anti-corruption and anti-bribery laws in the countries where we operate.
 It’s our policy to never engage in any form of bribery or corruption and to report potential violations immediately.